Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 \subsection{Semipositive Ricci}

 A line bundle \(L\to M\) on a projective variety \(M\) is \emph{numerically effective}, \emph{nef} for short, if \(\int_C c_1(L) \ge 0\) for all complex algebraic curves \(C\) in \(M\). \begin{theorem} Suppose that \(M\) is a compact K\"ahler manifold with nef anticanonical bundle.
-After perhaps replacing \(M\) by a finite unramified covering space, every holomorphic Cartan geometry on \(M\) is the lift of a Cartan geometry on a complex torus, and in particular \(M\) is a holomorphic fiber bundle, with flag variety fibers, over a complex torus. \end{theorem} \begin{proof} This result is known for \(c_1\ge 0\) \cite{McKay:2016} p.
+After perhaps replacing \(M\) by a finite unramified covering space, every holomorphic Cartan geometry on \(M\) is the lift of a Cartan geometry on a complex torus, and in particular \(M\) is a holomorphic fiber bundle, with flag variety fibers, over a complex torus. \end{theorem} \begin{proof} I previously proved this result for \(c_1\ge 0\) \cite{McKay:2016} p.
 8 theorem 2.
-But more recently it is also known \cite{matsumura2025compactkahlermanifoldsnef} that every compact K\"ahler manifold with nef anticanonical bundle is a locally trivial holomorphic fibration with rationally connected fibers and Calabi--Yau base.
-The result follows from \cite{Biswas.McKay:2016} p.~2, theorem 2 and theorem~\vref{thm:cpt.Kaehler.c.1.0}. \end{proof}
+But more recently, Matsumura \cite{matsumura2025compactkahlermanifoldsnef} proved that every compact K\"ahler manifold with nef anticanonical bundle is a locally trivial holomorphic fibration with rationally connected fibers and Calabi--Yau base.
+Apply theorem~\vref{theorem:drop} and theorem~\vref{thm:cpt.Kaehler.c.1.0}. \end{proof}

 To state our theorems about holomorphic parabolic geometries on compact complex manifolds of general type, we first need some standard definitions from algebraic geometry.